MC42/hi-im.kim/writing/pmmm/lepidopterology.md

 "Ai has returned!" it babbled at her, malice on its face before being replaced so easily with a warm smile; The smile was more threatening as it continued its tirade.

 "No, this is a replica!
-A fake, a copy, a sham!" the doll continued, its mouth moving in a discordant harmony with those same raspy whispers as Homura staggered backwards just a few steps.
+A fake, a copy, a sham!" the doll continued, its mouth moving in a discordant harmony.
+Approximate lips followed those same raspy whispers as Homura staggered backwards just a few steps.

 The words refused to fit into its mouth, the figure growing more distinct as the shadowy cloak slid off as if oil, replaced with a disconcerting felted texture.

 "Wh-what?
-I don't know what's going on-"
+I don't know what's going on—"

 "It's exactly like mistress to think she's back in charge so easily.
 Not today!"